cjaganmohan/Testing-AI-Systems/README.md

 In this project, we propose a combinatorial approach to testing DNN models, specifically DNN models used in autonomous driving systems.

-All experimental results is available for download at: https://tinyurl.com/y2s6qxeo
+All experimental results are publicly available at: https://tinyurl.com/y2s6qxeo

 Comparison experiments with deepTest - First, we measured the neuron coverage achieved by the seed image (baseline).
 Then, we measure the cumulative neuron coverage achieved by a test set generated using deepTest approach.
 Finally, we measure the cumulative neuron coverage achieved using the t-way test .